 1) Talk to your doctor

-They will be able to give you recommendations about medications and maybe even give prescriptions in extreme circumstances.
-This will make treatment a lot more effective and have them feeling back to playing form in no time!
+They will be able to give you recommendations about medications and maybe even give you prescriptions in extreme circumstances.
+This will make treatment a lot more effective and have them feeling back to normal in no time!